shivam141296/Android-Firewall/README.md

 and adding a lot of complex code to do network translation from OSI layer 3 to layer 4 (and thus implementing a TCP/IP stack), which will inevitably introduce bugs as well.
 This is how most (all?) other no root firewalls work.
-NetGuard is unique, because it doesn't implement a TCP/IP stack and is therefore both highly efficient and simple.
+Android Firewall is unique, because it doesn't implement a TCP/IP stack and is therefore both highly efficient and simple.

 For more advanced use cases while not sacrificing battery usage, rooting and using a iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall) might be a better option.